You and your team haven’t slept for weeks.

 Next time we’ll share our experience with the “beta” websites and give you an idea which platform worked best and brought us more testers.

-- Make it a task for all of your employees to devote some time per day (say an hour) to grow their LinkedIn network and invite new connections.
+- Tip: make it a task for all of your employees to devote some time per day (say an hour) to grow their LinkedIn network and invite new connections.
 You can divide your prospects by countries if you are going worldwide with your business or industries.
 E.g. 5 people of your marketing team can concentrate on 5 different geo locations to avoid inviting same connections by two or more employees.

 - Don’t send the link to your website in the first message.
 LinkedIn might ban you for doing so.
 You can tell a person more about your product, invite to a beta test and if you feel he or she has a genuine interest and is hungry for more information – send link to your signup form in the next message.